Cycling in Yorkshire & Beyond

 The riders arrive from the south west on the D977 Route de Buxy.

-With 1.5km to go, the riders reach a roundabout and turn 270° to head north on Route de Lyon, next to the river Saône.
+They turn right on the Rue Charles Dodille, then 270° to head north on Route de Lyon, next to the river Saône.

 It turns into Quai Saint-Cosme, and the finish line is on Quai Saint-Cosme near its junction with Rue de Sébastopol.